Overview

 Visitor link view

-When a visitor such as a student or visiting Lecturer, opens a shared link, they will be taken to the mural via a welcome screen.
+When a visitor such as a student or visiting Lecturer, opens a shared visitor link, they will be taken to the mural via a welcome screen.

 Mural welcome screen for visitors to a mural board